Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Methodology of FiCoCo-V

-\para{Task-agnostic Redundancy.} To accomplish multimodal tasks, visual tokens that convey task-related information should be retained, while task-agnostic tokens are regarded redundant.
-In the LLM decoder, since textual tokens directly encode task instructions, the attention weights that visual tokens received from textual tokens indicate their task relevance.
-We transform the calculation of the task relevance into a task-agnostic form by applying a \textit{negation} operation, and therefore calculate the \textbf{task-agnostic redundancy} as - $\frac{1}{M} \sum^{N+M}_{k=N+1} \mathbf{A}^l_{i, k}$, where $M$ denotes the number of textual tokens.
-However, when token reduction occurs within the visual encoder, textual tokens are not available to provide direct task-related information.
-As typical visual encoders~\cite{Dosovitskiy:ViT,Radford:CLIP} employ a \texttt{[CLS]} token to capture the global image representation, its attention weights $\mathbf{a}^{\texttt{CLS}}$ can quantify the semantic content of patch tokens, which can be useful for multimodal understanding.
+Secondly, if provided with the overall concept of the image, we rapidly identify the area of interest based on the global semantic clue and ignore other regions.
+As typical vision encoders~\cite{Dosovitskiy:ViT,Radford:CLIP} employ a \texttt{[CLS]} token to capture the global image representation, its attention weights $\mathbf{a}^{\texttt{CLS}}$ can quantify the global semantic content of patch tokens, which can be useful for multimodal understanding.
+And we can define the \textbf{semantic-aware redundancy} by applying a \textit{negation} operation.
 We regard this general solution as the default due to its efficiency, and provide an alternative solution for a limited number of MLLMs without a \texttt{[CLS]} token (\textit{e.g.}, SigLIP~\cite{Zhai:SigLIP}).
 Specifically, we average the keys of all visual tokens as an alternative of the \texttt{[CLS]} token, and regard its cosine similarity with visual tokens as a substitute for attention.
-We provide the details and experiments of this solution in \cref{sec:without_CLS}.

-\para{Filtering with Summarized Redundancy.} According to the above discussion, we can more accurately identify redundant tokens by integrating these two types of redundancy.
-For \textit{\textbf{FiCoCo-V}} applied in the visual encoder, we summarize a redundancy score for each input token as { \abovedisplayskip{2mm} \belowdisplayskip{0mm}
+Details and experiments of this alternative can be found in Appendix Table~\ref{tab:non-cls}.
+Therefore, we calculate the overall redundancy score for each visual token as { \abovedisplayskip{2mm} \belowdisplayskip{0mm}